 Caring for Your Betta

-One of the most popular aquarium fish in the aquarium hobby is the Betta or Siamese Fighting Fish (Betta splendens).
+One of the most popular aquarium fish in the aquarium hobby is the betta or Siamese Fighting Fish (Betta splendens).
 These fish were originally found in the rice paddies and flood plains of Cambodia, Laos and Thailand.
 Today they are captive-raised and selectively bred for the aquarium hobby.
-The average lifespan of a Betta is between two and three years.
+The average lifespan of a betta is between two and four years.

-To provide a healthy, happy atmosphere for your fish, Petland recommends the following necessary equipment and accessories.
-We have listed them as your Betta's four basic needs: Environmental, Nutritional, Behavioural and Maintenance.
+To provide a healthy, happy atmosphere for your betta, Petland recommends the following necessary equipment and accessories.
+We have listed them as your Betta's 4 Basic Needs: Environmental, Behavioural, Nutritional, and Maintenance.
 When you meet or exceed these needs, both you and your new friend will benefit by creating a unique experience for you and your family.

 ENVIRONMENTAL

-Let us start off with the right container in which to house your Betta.
-While it's true that Bettas can live in a small environment, consider the following:
+A Living Container – Let us start off with the right container in which to house your betta.
+While it's true that bettas can live in a small environment, consider the following options:

-Here at Petland, we house our Bettas in smaller containers as a temporary home so that you can easily see them in the store.
-We provide our Bettas with daily feeding & maintenance procedures to maximize their health during their short stay before you take them home.
+Here at Petland, we house our bettas in smaller containers as a temporary home so that you can easily see them in the store.
+We provide our bettas with daily feeding and maintenance procedures to maximize their health during their short stay before you take them home.

-Bettas require a constant warm water temperature (fluctuating no more than a degree or two) to maintain proper digestion and healthy enzyme production.
+Heater and Thermometer – Bettas require a constant warm water temperature (fluctuating no more than a degree or two) to maintain proper digestion and healthy enzyme production.
 The temperature can be between 24 – 28°C (75 – 82°F).
 Please take this into consideration when deciding on the placement within your household.
-Miniature aquarium heaters and thermometers are available at Petland and can make your Betta home more livable without the worries of temperature fluctuation.
+Miniature aquarium heaters and thermometers are available at Petland and can make your betta home more livable without the worries of temperature fluctuation.

 NUTRITIONAL

-Bettas are mainly insectivores (a type of carnivore).
+A Variety of Food – Bettas are mainly insectivores (a type of carnivore).
 You can tell by their up-turned mouths that they prefer to eat from the water's surface.
-The best foods to offer are a combination of prepared pelleted foods, frozen or freeze-dried bloodworms (mosquito larvae) and live, frozen or freeze-dried brine shrimp.
+The best foods to offer are a combination of prepared pelleted foods, frozen or freeze-dried bloodworms (mosquito larvae), and live, frozen or freeze-dried brine shrimp.
 All frozen or freeze-dried foods are more digestible when rinsed or soaked in de-chlorinated water first.

-A Siamese Fighting Fish's stomach is only about the size of their two eyes put together.
+Feeding Instructions – A betta’s stomach is only about the size of their two eyes put together.
 Offering them only 2-3 pieces of food per feeding is plenty.
 Bettas should be fed once or twice per day.
 Don’t let uneaten foods sink to the gravel.
 The food can quickly “go bad”, creating harmful bacteria and/or fungus which may cause the small environment to become unhealthy for the fish.

 MAINTENANCE